Italian Consulate Houston – 4 Easy Steps to Apply for Italy Schengen Visa

 Step 4: Receiving your visa

 When your visa application has been reviewed you will be notified and can collect your passport from the consulate during their business hours.
 You can also arrange for your passport to be returned by mail.
 If you wish to do so, you need to provide a pre-paid express mail envelope.
 Please note, the consulate will not return passports by regular mail.
-The consulate of Italy in Houston aims to process applications within 2 weeks, however during the months of May, June, July, August, September, and December processing times can be up to 3 weeks.

 If you follow these 4 straightforward steps, you should receive your Italian Schengen visa without any problems, however, there are times when applications still get rejected.
 Common visa rejection reasons are: